Between Brush Strokes

 January 4, 2012 by Kirsten Neil 2 Comments

 Last year, I made a simple New Year’s resolution to start painting again.
 After procrastinating for more than eight months, I finally got down to it.
 It felt good.
-Like, really good.
-It became a bright spot to come home to after some frustrating days at work.
-It was in junior high when my art … [Read more]
+Like, [Read more]

 Posted in: Health, Random thoughts Tagged: Artwork, Painting, Watercolor, Watercolour